Introduction

 The query time should be almost identical to the raw MDX in Microsoft Analysis Services from the first section.

 At this point, you will have recreated the original Form.
-If you more questions on how to resolve the performance issues you've discovered, read the Performance Tuning Guide to find options and settings that tend to have a greater impact on performance.
+If you have more questions on how to resolve the performance issues you've discovered, read the Performance Tuning Guide to find the options and settings that tend to have a greater impact on performance.

 If you need further assistance, feel free to submit a ticket to our Support Team.